Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 Closure

-Now that the change has been logged, dispersed, and executed it’s time for closure.
-This is the final step in your change control plan.
+Now that the change has been logged, dispersed, and executed, it’s time for closure.
+This is the final step in your change control procedure.
 Sometimes teams skip this step as they don’t have a proper change control process in place.
-But, closure is important as it helps the requester to oversee the final changes in the project and sign off any outstanding paperwork.
-Also, the complete process will be documented which can be logged and stored for future reference.
+However, closure should be documented in a formal document, specifically a change control document, to ensure all actions are recorded in a consistent manner.

 Change Control Example